SPONSORSPARTNERS

 The purpose of this category is to showcase rights holder organisations that have used their assets to maximise their income streams and provide better and more attractive offerings for potential sponsors and partners.

-The three awards on offer are for: Arts & Entertainment Rights Holder, Media Rights Holder and Sports Rights Holder.
-Unlike the majority of UKSA’s awards, these three new categories will not focus on the strength of a single campaign.
+Unlike the majority of UKSA’s awards, this category will not focus on the strength of a single campaign.
 Instead, they will look at the success of organisations as facilitators of sponsorship across the entire year.

 To support this category, a UKSA Case File looks at ways rights holders can support/improve their offering.
 Click here to read more.
 And also here.